Daniel J. Frey

 Eating cornbread only and water will lead to a gruesome death.

-However, knowledge of the right things to eat didn't flip a switch in people's diet.
+However, knowledge of the right things to eat didn't flip a switch in people's diets.

 Society abhors change.